andrewdoto13/andrewdoto13.github.io/_posts/2020-03-11-renewalrates.md

     The 95% confidence interval for Sophomore renewal rate is:  (0.444, 0.632)

     The 95% confidence interval for Junior renewal rate is:  (0.468, 0.743)

+And there you have it!
+Thank you for taking the time to read this over, I hope this made sense to you and maybe it will inspire you to use python, the normal distribution, or visualization in your work.
+Feel free to reach out to me via email or through Linkedin if you have any feedback or questions.

+Take care!